BreakTools/Snippets/README.md

 A Python function that calculates a 'smart' frame list for the Deadline rendering system.
 Example input: `'1001-1005', 1`
 Example output: `'1001,1005,1003,1002,1004'`

+---
+### Web App Backend Ptero Docker
+Contains the docker file that I used for installing my Deadline web app on my school's Pterodactyl panel.